alexkasema/alx-backend-javascript/0x00-ES6_basic/README.md

 Using spread syntax, concatenate 2 arrays and each character of a string.
 Your function body should be one line long.
 ## 6-string-interpolation.js
 write the return statement to use a template literal so you can the substitute the variables you’ve defined.
+## 7-getBudgetObject.js
+Object property value shorthand syntax
+Notice how the keys and the variable names are the same?

+Modify the following function’s budget object to simply use the keyname instead.